Nathnos/pattern_finder/README.md

 __-i, --ignore :__
 Ignore all folders and files with a specific name.
 To define multiples forbidden folder and file names, put a slash between each : fold1/fold2/readme.md
 __--image :__
 Also search the pattern in images.
 You'll need tesseract to use this option.
 Don't work very well, anyways.
 Can be quite long.
-Extensions allowed : png, jpg, jpeg, bmp and webp
+Extensions allowed : png, jpg, jpeg, bmp and webp.
+Also extracts images from .odt and .docx files (but not pdf).